IndeemaSoftware/indeema-ci-client/README.rst

 Admin panel URL
 ===========

-After installing and launch, you able to sign in into Indeema CI web client:
+After installing and launch, you able to sign in into Indeema tambo web client:

 .. code-block:: bash